How to copy or duplicate a slice in Go

 }

-There are some edge cases with both methods discussed above.
-With copy, the destination slice will not be nil even if the source slice is nil:
+An important edge case to note with copy() is that the destination slice remains non-nil, even if the source slice is nil:

 func main() {